2021-01-08T15:01:29

 These laws have drawn a lot of criticism from a section of farmers in the country, particularly farmers from the states of Punjab, Haryana, and Western Uttar Pradesh.

 As per the Government of India, these laws help to transform the agriculture sector and increase the income of farmers.
-These laws empower farmers to sell their produce outside the government regulated APMC markets to private players.
+These laws empower farmers to sell their produce outside the government-regulated APMC markets to private players.
 It allows them to fetch better prices, given the competition among the buyers in the open market conditions.
-Farmers can also enter into a legal agreement with private persons and corporate companies through contract farming.
+Farmers can also enter into legal agreements with private persons and corporate companies through contract farming.

-However, the farmers fear that with these reforms, the government would put an end to the MSP.
-Under the current system of MSP, the government provides price recommended by the Commission of Agricultural Crops and Prices to farmers for the procurement of certain crops.
+However, the farmers fear that with these reforms, the government will put an end to the MSP.
+Under the current system of MSP, the government provides prices recommended by the Commission of Agricultural Crops and Prices to farmers for the procurement of certain crops.
 The government provides MSP to over 23 crops such as paddy, wheat, maize, pearl millet, barley, groundnut, sunflower, etc.

 But, in reality, not many farmers are benefiting from the MSP system.
 Though MSP is given for 23 crops, only wheat and paddy are majorly procured by the government.